cowboy2718/FMEA/README.md

 # FMEA
 Failure Mode and Effects Analysis (FMEA) with R
 Tony Gojanovic
+June 2018

 ## Background

 This package creates a set of graphs depicting the risk of an FMEA.
 Specifically, severity, occurrence and detection of an FMEA exercise are plotted.

-## Create an Example Package in R
+## Package Name and Location

 Package: FMEA
 GitHub:  https://github.com/cowboy2718/FMEA